 - Development of course rep and lead rep systems.

-- Support for staff who work within students’ associations, with events and opportunities to share good practice.
+- Support for staff who work within students’ associations, with events and opportunities to share good practice, through our Student Engagement Staff Network (SESN).

 - Training and resources for students’ associations to use national college survey data effectively to improve the learning experience.